nrwl/add-nx/projects/make-angular-cli-faster/README.md

 </div>

-A collection of packages helping you to add Nx and Nx Cloud to your existing projects.

-See [https://github.com/nrwl/nx](https://github.com/nrwl/nx) for more information.

-## Packages

-* `> npx make-angular-cli-faster`--adds Nx to an Angular CLI project without changing anything about the project.
+An easy way to add Nx computation caching to an Angular CLI project without changing anything about the project.

+## Learn More

+* See [https://github.com/nrwl/nx](https://github.com/nrwl/nx) to learn more about Nx.